jordanmaguire/seed_helper/README.md

 - `error` Indicates a seed function has failed.
 Red by default.
 - `spacer` Just to add a single space to separate groups of functionality.

-Using these functions is straight forward (if we use the above example):
+Using these functions is straight forward (if we use the above example Seed file layout):

 ```ruby
 class Seed